bfontaine/Antroid/README.md

     cd "$GOPATH/src/github.com/bfontaine/antroid"
     git clone git@github.com:bfontaine/Antroid.git .

+If you don’t have access to the GitHub repo, just copy the directory in `$GOPATH/src/github.com/bfontaine/antroid` and you’ll be fine.

 ### Libraries

 We used some libraries to build this project, to comply with the guidelines,